Olive & June Have Reinvented Press-On Nails...Again

 Next, time to apply each nail.
 From past experience, I find it easiest to do each hand at the same pace, working from both pinky nails inward; I’m right-handed, so I’ve run into issues where I’ve done my entire left hand first, but then struggle to do all of my right hand without messing up a nail on my already-done hand.
 (Learn from my mistakes!)

 The whole process from start to finish took around a half-hour — I did my mani while watching the Doja Cat episode of Hot Ones — and the results were pretty perfect: The fit was comfortable and lightweight (they don't have that bulky, acrylic-set feel that you get with some press-ons) and it was easy to type and use my phone with them on.
-As Gibson Tuttle told me, the Super Stick nails are thinner and more flexible than The Instant Mani press-ons, which makes them super-comfortable and easy to pop on.
+As Gibson Tuttle told me, the Super Stick nails are thinner and more flexible than The Instant Mani press-ons, which makes them super comfortable and easy to pop on.
 Not only is there obviously zero dry time, but the designs offer something for every mani mood.
-(I went with Classic French, pictured above.)
+(I went with Classic French, pictured here.)
 The finish was as glossy as a fresh gel mani, and they lasted through hot yoga, dog walks, and hours of writing — I have them on as I type this!
 (Reminder: These are literally $8 each.
 A solid gel manicure at my local salon is $55.)
 Finally, I ran the Cuticle Serum pen over my cuticles and sides of the nail to quench any dry spots for that salon-perfect finish.

 AdvertisementADVERTISEMENT